 Additional Information About Alder Trees

-Sitka and thinleaf alders reach heights of no more than 25 feet.
+Sitka and thinleaf alders reach heights of no more than 25 feet (7.5 m.).
 They can be grown as large shrubs or small trees.
 Both have multiple stems arising from the roots and you can tell them apart by their leaves.
-Sitkas have very fine serations along the edges of the leaves, while thinleaf alders have coarse teeth.
+Sitkas have very fine serrations along the edges of the leaves, while thinleaf alders have coarse teeth.

-Alder trees can extract and use nitrogen from the air in the same way that legumes, such as beans and peas, do.
+Alder trees can extract and use nitrogen from the air in the same way that legumes, such as beans and peas do.
 Since they don’t need nitrogen fertilizer, they are ideal for areas that aren’t regularly maintained.
-Alders are well-suited to wet sites, but abundant moisture isn’t necessary for their survival, and they can also thrive in areas that experience occasional mild to moderate drought.
+Alders are well-suited to wet sites, but abundant moisture isn’t necessary for their survival and they can thrive in areas that experience occasional mild to moderate drought as well.